 Wrap up warm and head to the South West for a walk that will blow the cobwebs away…

-If, like us, you are already full to the brim with festive foods, bring the year to a slightly more active end by enjoying a picturesque, winter walk.
-Visit the South West for coastal strolls, long walks taking in countryside vistas and amble along wooded trails…
+If, like us, January feels like a very long month, banish those winter blues by enjoying a picturesque walk.
+Visit the South West for coastal strolls, long walks taking in countryside vistas and ambling along wooded trails, don't forget to pack a flask or your favourite Miles hot drink!

-The three-mile cliff top walk at Cheddar Gorge provides spectacular views over Somerset.
-Choose a crisp, clear day, wrap up warm and meander along this bridal causeway, enjoy the scenery across the Mendip Hills and spotting British wildlife.
+The three-mile cliff-top walk at Cheddar Gorge provides spectacular views over Somerset.
+Choose a crisp, clear day, wrap up warm and meander along this bridal causeway, enjoy the scenery across the Mendip Hills and spot British wildlife.

 Seaton Cliff Walk